sml0399/implementation_of_papers/CF_recommender_system/Netflix/README.md

 	- 1. python3 setup.py build_ext --inplace
 		- (https://riptutorial.com/ko/cython shows how to compile and execute files - written in korean)
 	- 2. execute the code to test/predict with the model (ex: python3 test_SVD.py )
-	- Usage Example: (Reading test file is useful)
+	- Usage Example: (Reading test file is useful.
+You must use after activating conda environment)
     ```python
     import pyximport
     pyximport.install()